(A) Purpose

 research.
 One size does not fit all.
 The research and scholarship calculation

-involves an analysis of the outcomes of the faculty member's research activity
+involves an analysis of the outcomes of the faculty member's research

-and per cent effort by the department chair.
+activity and per cent effort by the department chair.

-(c) Service - faculty members are expected
+(c) Service - faculty members are expected to have at least one

-to have at least one NEOMED academic service activity (e.g., active membership
+NEOMED academic service activity (e.g., active membership on a NEOMED

-activity in public/professional service (e.g., active involvement in
+public/professional service (e.g., active involvement in state/national

-with the faculty member's rank and workload in teaching and research.
+the faculty member's rank and workload in teaching and research.
 Tenured

 faculty may be required to assume a higher per cent of service